A Brief History

 Before 1200: Probably a mound, artificial hill with a tower and another wooden building, surrounded by water and a fence.

-13th century: Frédéric and Gérard de Erpeldange - Construction of the first castle built of stone, surrounded by a ditch supplied with water from the river Sure.
+13th century: Frederic and Gerard de Erpeldange - Construction of the first castle built of stone,

-15th century: Gérard and Henri de Erpeldange, known as von Kerpen; their inheriters Louis d'Outscheid and his sons Charles and Frédéric; then the brothers Tholeman and Geroges de Beifels.
+15th century: Gerard and Henri de Erpeldange, known as von Kerpen; their inheriters Louis

 1464: Damien de Gondersdorf